thecodearcher/periodic-emails/README.md

     $ composer require "sendgrid/sendgrid"

-After sucessful installation of the SendGrid library, head to your [SendGrid dashboard](https://app.sendgrid.com/settings/api_keys) to retrieve your API key which will be used to authenticate requests made with the library.
+After sucessful installation of the SendGrid library, head to your [SendGrid dashboard](https://app.sendgrid.com/settings/api_keys) to retrieve your API key, which will be used to authenticate requests made with the library.

 ![https://res.cloudinary.com/brianiyoha/image/upload/v1575608996/Articles%20sample/Group_13.png](https://res.cloudinary.com/brianiyoha/image/upload/v1575608996/Articles%20sample/Group_13.png)